Posted on Thursday, May 10th, 2018 at 6:57 pm by LaLonde

 Another fun story from the mid 80’s, when things were very different than today, I had a client in Anchorage, Arleen, a wonderful woman who wanted to update her diamond ring.
 I had done appraisals for her, so I knew her ring size.
 And I had a 2 carat diamond, set into a ring and sized it to her size.
 I brought it from Hawaii where I lived, walked into her place of business, said hello and put the ring on her finger.
 She started screaming about how great it looked and started showing it to her customers who were passing through.

-And it didn’t stop there; I left Anchorage with my booty and flew to Juneau to continue appraising and ran into a old time miner.
+And it didn’t stop there; I left Anchorage with my booty and flew to Juneau to continue appraising and ran into an old-time miner.
 He sported a white beard and leathered skin; a real sourdough.
-I showed him my nuggets and he hefted them and said this one is 90% gold 10% silver, the other is 85% gold 10% silver 5% copper.
-I was amazed.0% silver 5% copper.
+I showed him my nuggets and he hefted them and said, “this one is 90% gold and 10% silver; the other is 85% gold, 10% silver and 5% copper”.
 I was amazed.

 I left Juneau and flew to San Francisco.
 Back then they had a helicopter service called SFO that flew to Oakland California.
 I’m on the helicopter with the pilot and one other gentleman.
 I look over and the gentleman had on as big a ring I had ever seen a man wear.
 I asked him what kind of a ring it was.
 He pointed to it and said Super Bowl champs - Oakland Raiders.
 I said you look too old, and he said he was the offensive line coach.
 I reached into my stash and showed him my nuggets.
 He was impressed and asked if I was worried to carry them.
 I said your ring is worth a lot more than these.